 From Auckland, it’s about 2 hours by car to Matamata via Hwy 1 & Hwy 27.

-From its mysterious forests to its natural hot springs & geothermal mud pools, Rotorua isn’t just one of the most interesting destinations in New Zealand but one of the world’s most distinctive travel destinations.
+With its mysterious forests, natural hot springs & geothermal mud pools, Rotorua is an enigma.
+It’s not only one of the most interesting destinations in New Zealand; Rotorua is one of the world’s most distinctive travel destinations.

-Whether you’re a nature lover or are just looking to add a dash of relaxation to your New Zealand, there’s a ton of interesting things to see & do in Rotorua
+Whether you’re a nature lover or want to add a dash of relaxation to your New Zealand adventure, there’s a ton of interesting things to see & do in Rotorua.

 What to do in Rotorua

-- Redwoods Treewalk: Spanning across 27 century-old redwood trees over a series of 28 suspension bridges, this 700-metre-long wooden walkway offers a bird’s-eye perspective of the primordial forest.
+The Redwoods Treewalk offers a bird’s-eye perspective of the primordial forest.
 Visit at night for the extra mysterious and captivating Redwoods Nightlights experience.

 Where to stay in Rotorua